ruiseixasm/JsonTalkie/sockets/README.md

 The communication is thus done in *half-duplex*, where the SPI Master doesn't read any message while sending and *vice versa*.
 This reflects the nature of the protocol in prioritizing the Broadcast type of messages over the Reply ones.
 #### S_Broadcast_SPI_2xArduino_Master
+This Socket is intended to be used in an Arduino board that will work as a SPI Master.
+By being a Broadcast socket it can connect multiple Arduino Boards as SPI Slaves right away.

 #### S_Broadcast_SPI_Arduino_Slave
+This Socket is intended to be used in an Arduino board as a SPI Slave.

 #### S_Broadcast_SPI_ESP_Arduino_Master
+This Socket is intended to be used in an ESP32 board that will work as a SPI Master.
+The targeted SPI Slaves must be Arduino boards.

 #### S_Broadcast_SPI_2xESP_128Bytes_Master
+This Socket is intended to be used in an ESP32 board that will work as a SPI Master.
+The targeted SPI Slaves must also be ESP32 boards.

 #### S_Broadcast_SPI_2xESP_128Bytes_Slave
+This Socket is intended to be used in an ESP32 board as a SPI Slave.

 ### Basic
-The Basic version of the SPI Socket is the one that doesn't work in Broadcast mode, so, in a more traditional way, it sends messages to each SPI Slave one by one, meaning that, when yoy have multiple devices as SPI Slaves, the latency starts to add up, this happens because a single message has to be sent to each SPI Slave Device.
+The Basic version of the SPI Socket is the one that doesn't work in Broadcast mode, so, in a more traditional way, it sends messages to each SPI Slave one by one, meaning that, when you have multiple devices as SPI Slaves, the latency starts to add up, this happens because a single message has to be sent to each SPI Slave Device individually.
 On the other hand, no protection resistor on the MISO pins needs to be used, so, use these Basic sockets if you absolutely can't add the referred 500 Ohms resistor.
-#### S_Basic_SPI_ESP_Arduino_Master
-##### Description
-This Socket allows the communication centered in a single ESP32 master board to many Arduino slave boards.
-##### Dependencies
-This uses the already installed SPI Arduino library.
 #### S_Basic_SPI_2xArduino_Master_Multiple
-##### Description
 This Socket allows the communication centered in a single Arduino master board to many Arduino slave boards.
-##### Dependencies
 This uses the already installed SPI Arduino library.
 #### S_Basic_SPI_2xArduino_Master
-##### Description
 This Socket allows the communication centered in a single Arduino master board to another single Arduino slave board.
-##### Dependencies
 This uses the already installed SPI Arduino library.
 #### S_Basic_SPI_Arduino_Slave
-##### Description
 This Socket is targeted to Arduino boards intended to be used as SPI Slaves.
-##### Dependencies
+This uses the already installed SPI Arduino library.
+#### S_Basic_SPI_ESP_Arduino_Master
+This Socket allows the communication centered in a single ESP32 master board to many Arduino slave boards.
 This uses the already installed SPI Arduino library.

 ## Serial